the time has come to

 TAKING ACTIONS

-During the Day of your turn, you spend your Manna and Trees on Actions.
+During the Day of your turn, you spend your Manna and Terra on Actions.

 If an Action costs Manna, move the die you placed on your Manna Tracker down 1 space.
 In this way, you can track how many Manna you have left.

-If an Action costs Trees, you will either place it on the board or return it to your deck depending on the type of Action.
+If an Action costs Terra, you will remove them from you hand and either move them to the board or return them to your reserve.

-Certain Actions can only be performed in certain phases.
+Certain Actions can only be performed in certain turn phases.

 GAMEPLAY ACTIONS

-At Dawn, after gaining Trees, you can choose to spend Trees to draw Cultivation Cards.
-When you spend a Tree to do so, you return it from your hand to your deck.
+At Dawn, after gaining Terra, you can choose to spend Terra to draw Land Cards.
+When you spend Terra, return them to your reserve.

-The cost of a Cultivation Card is determined by how many you are holding in your hand:
+The cost of a Land Card is determined by how many you have:

-Your third costs 3 Trees, and so on.
+Your third costs 3 Terra, and so on.

-When you draw a Cultivation Card, take the top card of the deck.
+When you draw a Land Card, take the top card of the deck.

-You can only draw Cultivation Cards at the start of your turn, before taking any other Actions.
+You can only draw Land Cards at the start of your turn, before taking any other Actions.

 GROWING TREES